 This is a limitation of Gmail but something that can be worked around.
 When an email gets cut , Marketers will not be able to show their full content, additionally they will also not be able to track open and conversion rates for their emails.
-Customers will not be able to unsubscribe till they click on the link and open a new webpage to check un-subscription settings.
+Customers will not be able to unsubscribe till they click on the link and open a new webpage (view in browser) to check un-subscription settings.

 Why does it happen?

 Basically Gmail does not like emails big in size.
 Size of an email consists of its texts, tracking code for any links, full url links and HTML used to style the content etc. The good news is that images do not count towards the size of the email.
 So there is no need to reduce the size of the images.